-- 2nd layer (contour) – this layer is designed for support and pressure relief.
+- 2nd layer (contour) – this layer is designed for contour and pressure relief.
 Consists of 1.5″ of memory foam and placed directly below the latex foam.
-Helps to prevent heat retention issues.
 By placing the layer of memory foam below the layer of latex the top sleeping surface is able to stay more cool.
 This memory foam has a density of 4.0 PCF.

-- Bottom layer (support foam) – 6.5” support foam layer acts as a foundational base and provides shape for the mattress.
+- Bottom layer (support) – 5.0” support foam layer acts as a foundational base and provides shape for the mattress.
 It has a density of 1.8 PCF.

 Casper offers a 2-tone design that has become something of the standard aesthetic for the online mattress industry.
 The white fabric on top is made up of 100% polyester.
 Fairly porous, the cover works to improve breathability and surface cooling on the mattress.
 The grey side panels make their way here from Belgium, while the white fabric is sourced and made in the USA.